ghrgriner/progress-tiles/README.md

 # Example

-Three input text files are provided.
+Three classes of example input text files are provided.

+The different examples can be run by setting the `TILE_FILE_NAME` parameter in `show_progress.py` to the appropriate `*_tiling.txt` file.

 1. An example using the Smith-Myers-Kaplan-Goodman-Strauss 'hat' tiles [1], where tiles change from opaque to transparent.
 See `LICENSE.txt` for license and attribution information for this example.
-This example defines 248 tiles.
+This example defines about 250 tiles.
 The exact number displayed depends on the cropping, but the minimal cropping appears to yield 166 tiles entirely shown with additional partial tiles on the image border.
+We have also provided code (`hatlike.py`) and coordinates (`turtle_tiling.txt`, `tile_10_1_tiling.txt`, etc.) for eight other tiles in the hat-like family described in [1].
 2. A larger example using the 'hat' tiles.
 Again, see `LICENSE.txt` for the license and attribution information.
 This example defines 656 tiles.
    The exact number displayed depends on the cropping, but the maximum is probably about 550 tiles entirely shown.
-To run this example, set `FIFO_FILE_NAME=hat2_tiling.txt` in `show_progress.py` and rerun.
+To run this example, set `TILE_FILE_NAME=hat2_tiling.txt` in `show_progress.py` and rerun.
 3. An example where tiles in a honeycomb pattern change from shades of red to shades of green.
 This example consist of 90 tiles.
-To run this example, set `FIFO_FILE_NAME=honeycomb_tiling.txt` in `show_progress.py` and rerun.
+To run this example, set `TILE_FILE_NAME=honeycomb_tiling.txt` in `show_progress.py` and rerun.

-Screenshots of the examples can be found [on the wiki](https://github.com/ghrgriner/progress-tiles/wiki/Examples).
+Screenshots of the examples can be found [on the wiki](https://github.com/ghrgriner/progress-tiles/wiki/Examples), although for point (1), we currently only have screenshots for the 'hat' tile.

 # Running the Program

 Run the program with `python3 show_progress.py`.
-It's not necessary to run the other python files, as these make the `hat_tiling.txt` and `honeycomb_tiling.txt` input files, which are already provided.
+It's not necessary to run the other python files, as these make the `*_tiling.txt` input files, which are already provided.

 # References